-- Take your block diagrams, and break down into tasks - Tasks will tell help you decide what to shoot for in Spiral 1 and Spiral 2 - Be prepared, of course, to adjust goals as you go along - 2.
-For the tasks that need to happen - Estimate how long they will take - If too long, re-do goals - Estimation is difficult; have to try; failure OK; can ask for help - Assign Tasks and deadlines to Each Team Member - Record them on Github
+- Take your block diagrams, and break down into tasks - Tasks will tell help you decide what to shoot for in Spiral 1 and Spiral 2 - Be prepared, of course, to adjust goals as you go along - This has often been done poorly in the past!

+2. For the tasks that need to happen

+- Estimate how long they will take

+- If too long, re-do goals

+- Estimation is difficult; have to try; failure OK; can ask for help

+- Assign Tasks and deadlines to Each Team Member

+- Record them on Github